bhuvanakundumani/pytorch_text_nlp_CE/README.md

 * preprocess.py - Tokenize and apply GloVe embedding on the dataset.
     Modify the values min_freq = int:2 ( to choose the words that are present more than twice in the dataset.
 You can also choose the vocab size using MAX_VOCAB_SIZE.
 Modify the code `text.build_vocab(dataset, data_test,min_freq=min_freq)` or `text.build_vocab(dataset, data_test,max_size=MAX_VOCAB_SIZE )`)
 * predict.py - For inference
+* plotloss.py - has functions to plot loss vs epochs
 * data/ - Has the raw data and processed data
 * model_files/ - model files.
 * models/ - has LSTM.py, LSTM_Attn.py